cungquang/Student_Wallet/README.md

 7. **Uploading Service - Upload's Metadata Database (MongoDB) and Upload Storage (Google Storage):**
    - Since the entire application is hosted in the Google Cloud environment, using Google Storage for storing uploaded files is the natural choice.
    - The uploaded files' metadata is often unstructured, with variable data types and additional fields like file names.
 Therefore, a flexible-schema NoSQL database like MongoDB is ideal for this scenario.

-8. **Course Progress Service - Course Database (MongoDB):**
-   - The Course service oversees users' course progress, providing updates on tasks, allowing them to set deadlines for coursework, projects, and midterms, and facilitating information management.
-Users can mark events as complete once finished.
-Given the variable nature of assignments and projects across courses, a NoSQL database like MongoDB is ideal for this purpose.

 #### Architecture: